You Don’t Know How We Use It and What It Means to Our Safety

 For me to be happy, choice must play a part in my life.
 If I’m stuck making only one choice without being able to decide what choice to make, it can lead me down a dark path.
 I’ve seen choice work for other people, and that’s why choice is important to me.

-When I think about choice, it reminds me that the choices we make determine our reaction.
+When I think about choice, it reminds me that the choices we make determine our attitude and reaction.
 In some cases, those choices are obvious: do I stay indoors or go outside?
-In other instances, though, choice isn’t as evident: do I react with anger or patience?
+In other instances, though, choice importance isn’t as evident: do I react with anger or patience?
 When you have a choice in how you react, choice means being able to produce your own outcome.
 It gives you the power to choose happiness or sadness.

 Choose Your Response

 When something unexpected happens, remember that you always have a choice.
 You can either sit there and let it ruin your day, or you can rise above it and be the positive change that you wish to see in the world.
-When choice is involved, you’re more likely to succeed than if things had been outside of your control.
+When choice is involved, you’re more likely to succeed than if things happening had been outside of your control.
 Choice gives us the power to act on our own behalf, and that’s why choice is important to me.

 You always have choice, so choose wisely.